SupaHam/Supervisor/README.md

 With simplicity and lightweight being in mind, Supervisor only functions when you prompt it to, using the `svreport` command _short for
 Supervisor Report_.

+[Here](https://gist.github.com/anonymous/ce685479dcfb281c06ac)'s an example of a JSON report outputted in JSON format instantly shared using the Gist service!

 ## API
 An API is meant to be immutable, and that's what Supervisor provides.
 A simple and straight-to-the-point API that won't change once written.